Democratic Majority for Israel: Political positions and other activities

-In May 2021, DMFI provoked a strong negative reaction from numerous other Jewish groups after it tweeted that Nancy Kaufman, former head of the National Council for Jewish Women and a progressive suggestion for Biden's antisemitism envoy, had "enabled, rather than battled, anti-Semitism."
-DMFI deleted the tweet and apologized.
-The attack alienated a variety of groups that support strong Israel–United States relations.
-DMFI joined a broad range of pro-Israel and Jewish groups in lauding Biden's nomination of Deborah Lipstadt to the post in July 2021 and urged Republican senators to stop blocking her nomination.

-In September 2021, Vice President Kamala Harris did not push back after a George Mason University student called Israel's actions toward Palestinians "an ethnic genocide and a displacement of people."
-After the exchange, Harris reached out to DMFI, the Conference of Presidents of Major American Jewish Organizations and the Anti-Defamation League.
-Harris's senior staff told Mellman that she "strongly disagrees with the George Mason student's characterization of Israel."
-Mellman expressed appreciation for Harris's outreach and the Biden administration's pro-Israel policies after this meeting.

 DMFI called former president Trump's critical comments at the end of the 2022 election about the American Jewish community "insulting and ill-informed".
 DMFI was one of numerous organizations that called on UC Berkeley to rescind a provision that banned any speakers who support Israel or Zionism.
 It also praised Hakeem Jeffries's selection as House Minority Leader.
 The Times of Israel called Jeffries "one of the most pro-Israel Democrats in the House".

-Funding
+In September 2023, DMFI praised the nomination of former Treasury Secretary Jacob Lew to serve as U.S. ambassador to Israel.

+Following the October 7 attacks by Hamas on October 7, 2023, where Palestinian militants killed over 1,200 Israeli civilians, including women and children, and abducted around 250 civilians, including children, women and elderly people to the Gaza Strip, DMFI's President Mark Mellman noted that "the savagery of Hamas has moved the center of gravity in a pro-Israel direction" in American politics and felt that the movement of American liberals towards supporting Israel after the attack represented "a fundamental shift."
+Mellman also praised Joe Biden's supportive stance towards Israel, saying that Biden demonstrated "unparalleled diplomatic competence."

+After Donald Trump's February 2025 proposal that entailed the U.S. taking over Gaza and displacing Palestinians, DMFI’s President Mark Mellman denounced it as “cruel, immoral, and impractical” in a statement.
+DMFI also called on Republicans to disavow a Heritage Foundation plan to withdraw military for funding for Israel within 20 years, and called on Al Williams, a candidate for the Michigan Democratic Party chair position, to withdraw from the chair election because of antisemitic comments.

+In October 2025, following the announcement of the Gaza peace plan to end the war in Gaza and secure the release of Israeli hostages, DMFI issued a statement welcoming the plan, saying the agreement reflected priorities long emphsized by Democratic leaders, including the release of hostages, an end to active fighting, and expanded humanitarian assistance for civilians in Gaza.
+DMFI President and CEO Brian Romick praised the deal in a DMFI statement, saying, "This is a monumental moment for peace, and we stand together as a nation and a community at this hopeful time."

+Funders

 Top donors to DMFI PAC by January 2020 included energy executive and philanthropist Stacy Schusterman, the largest single donor ($995,000), and Gary Lauder, who had donated half a million.
 Donations in the third and fourth quarters of 2019 totaled nearly $2.3 million.
 According to FEC filings, the organization Americans for Tomorrow's Future gave DMFI PAC $100,000 in the early 2020 primary season, followed by another $400,000 on June 5 and June 10.